Christmas in Naples: All About Presepe & Via San Gregorio Armeno

 Neapolitan nativity scenes known as presepi are adored by Italians and the tourists that flock to see them.
 Photo credit: Sailko

-The Neapolitan presepe: A brief history
+A brief history

-The tradition of the Neapolitan presepe really took off in the 1700’s.
-The origins of nativity scenes are much earlier, however, with Saint Francis of Assisi documented as the first person to organize a live reenactment of the birth of Christ.
+The origins of nativity scenes stem back to the times of Saint Francis of Assisi, who is documented as the first person to organize a live re-enactment of the birth of Christ.
 In the Naples area, the first documented instance of a Nativity scene was in Amalfi in 1324, where figurines were set up in a private chapel.
+The practice started gaining popularity in the 1600’s, when artisans used terracotta and paper-maché techniques to sculpt both life size and small figures.

 Italian nativity scenes